Our Services

 We support young and motivated Afghans to become effective engineers and architects.

 Engineering and architecture students in Afghanistan and elsewhere deserve an opportunity to overcome financial hardships and benefit from various opportunities to receive a holistic and effective education.
-To this end, the SAE seeks sponsorship of its members and their families for scholarship programs that enable engineering students to go above and beyond in their learning experience.
+To this end, the SAE seeks sponsorship of its members and other sources for scholarship programs, providing Afghanistan engineering students with incentive to achieve above and beyond average in their learning experience.

-• Background.
-Mr. Ashraf Roashan graduated from The Department of Architecture at the Faculty of Engineering of Kabul University in 1980.
+• Background. • Background: Mr. Ashraf Roashan graduated from the Architecture Department of the Faculty of Engineering, Kabul University, in 1980.
 His love for his architecture school accompanied him to his death.
-The SAE-Ashraf Roshan Scholarship for Architecture Education was established by Mrs. Tooba Roshan and her family in memory of her late husband, a distinguished Afghan architect and dedicated supporter of the Society of Afghan Engineers and Architects.
+The SAE-Ashraf Roshan Scholarship for Architecture Education was established by Mrs. Tooba Roshan and her family in memory of her late husband, a distinguished Afghan architect and dedicated supporter of the Society of Afghan Engineers.

 • Objective: To further the education of architecture and design in Afghan universities in accordance with an accepted national/international standard.